boyter/boyter.org/content/posts/how-to-start-go-project-2023.md

 Which as you an see has pulled down the correct version which is what I would expect.

-The following guide [Just tell me how to use Go Modules](https://engineering.kablamo.com.au/posts/2018/just-tell-me-how-to-use-go-modules/) and it's [Hacker News Conversation](https://news.ycombinator.com/item?id=18653225) covers this fairly well.
+The following guide [Just tell me how to use Go Modules](https://engineering.kablamo.com.au/posts/2018/just-tell-me-how-to-use-go-modules/) and its [Hacker News Conversation](https://news.ycombinator.com/item?id=18653225) covers this fairly well.

 ### Clean / Tidy